Grammatical Gender

 - A system that classifies nouns as masculine, feminine, or neuter.

-- Grammatical gender is a fundamental aspect of the Ukrainian language because it shapes how the different parts of speech interact, making sentences coherent and intelligible.
+- Grammatical gender is a foundational aspect of the Ukrainian language because it shapes how the different parts of speech interact, making sentences coherent and intelligible.

 Corresponding text: 01.2 - Звідки ви?